pobot-nros/nros-youpi2/README.rst

 for stepping the 6 motors contained in the arm.
 The control software was a proprietary one, targeting for this computer only.

+For more detail about Youpi : http://youpi.forler.ch/ (French)

 One copy of this arm has been donated to POBOT association (http://www.pobot.org) by a teacher, since it was no more used (nor usable) for years and thus was taking place in his lab for nothing.
 He gave it to us as a source of mechanical spare parts in his mind.